gexijin/inspect/README.md

 # An RMarkdown template for exploratory analysis of any dataset

 Writtend mostly by GPT-4, this [R Markdown file](https://github.com/gexijin/gEDA/blob/main/eda.Rmd) can be used to generate an EDA report like [this,](https://htmlpreview.github.io/?https://github.com/gexijin/gEDA/blob/main/example_report.html)  from any data set.
+This template can also be used from .
+In fact, it was originally written for Rtutor.

 Contact or feedback [Steven Ge](https://www.linkedin.com/in/steven-ge-ab016947/)

+#  Main points
+Given a dataset, the main idea is to streamline EDA:

+1. Starts with a data summary.
+2. Any missing values and outliers?
+3. Plots distribution of numerical variables using histograms and QQ plots.
+When excessive skewness is present, a log transformation is recommended.
+4. Distribution of categorical variables.
+5. It provides a general data overview with a heatmap and a correlation plot.
+6. Correlation matrix (corrplot)
+7. Scatter plots to examine correlations between numerical variables.
+8. It uses violin plots and performs ANOVA to study the differences between groups delineated by categorical variables.
+9. Are categorical variables independent of each other?
+Uses Chi-squared test and bar plots.

+To use this RMarkdown file, you just need to obtain a copy from this GitHub repository.
+Replace the demo data file with your own, specify a target variable, and you’re ready to render the report.

+If that sounds like too much work, simply upload your data file to [RTutor.ai](https://RTutor.ai), and click on the EDA tab.
+A comprehensive report will be generated in 2 minutes.
+The template was originally written for RTutor.

 # Example plots